larytet/mcachego/README.md

 large table and in the small cache.
 The small cache can implement a very simple and fast hash function.
 For example, use 2 first characters as a hash
 In another approach I can prepare and keep permanently hash keys for top 10K domain names

+For some types of load suffix array performs better due to better locality.
+How can I leverage this?

 ## Similar projects

 * https://github.com/patrickmn/go-cache